J3698/j3698.github.io/_posts/2018-11-23-going-headless-making-the-pi-a-wireless-speaker.markdown

 thumb: /pics/thumb10.jpeg
 ---

 In this post I explain how I made the Pi automatically accept bluetooth connections and play music from devices without a monitor or user input.
+If you haven't already, I suggest reading the [last post](https://antiprojects.com/reactive/getting-connected-setting-up-the-raspberry-pi) in this project.

 ## Running the Pi headless
 The first step is to configure the Pi to boot into a CLI (command line interface) instead of the desktop since the desktop is slow and unnecessary for this application.
 I clicked the Raspbian menu, "Preferences", then "Raspberry Pi Configuration".
 Under "System" I changed the "Boot" option to "CLI".
 I also made sure auto login was enabled.
 Lastly I restarted the Pi.